-What questions should you be asking your gynaecologist at your first prenatal visit?
-Your checklist is on the next page.
+So, what questions should you be asking your gynaecologist at your first prenatal visit?

 Ask plenty of questions!

-If this is your first pregnancy, don’t hold back on asking your gynecologist all those questions you’re probably bursting to ask.
+If this is your first pregnancy, don't hold back on asking your gynaecologist all those questions you're probably bursting to ask.

 Dr Gordon Lim, also a Singapore-based gynaecologist, suggests asking questions around the following topics: